-Not less than 122,410 people have received the Oxford-AstraZeneca vaccine across the country, the National Primary Health Care Development Agency (NPHCDA) has said.
+Not less than 122,410 people have received the Oxford-AstraZeneca COVID-19 vaccine jabs across the country, the National Primary Health Care Development Agency (NPHCDA) has said.

 The NPHCDA Executive Director, Dr Faisal Shuaib, gave the figure on Monday at the briefing of the Presidential Task Force (PTF) on COVID-19 in Abuja, the nation’s capital.

 He stated that no adverse effect has been recorded or any known severe side effect since the Federal Government launched the vaccination exercise.